captain-majid/CoachAI/README.md

 # To re-build this project::hammer:
 * Setup Visual Studio 2017 choosing the following components:
 ![requirements](https://github.com/captain-majid/CoachAI/blob/master/c%2B%2B%20BWAPI%20requirements.png)
+# Not done yet, wanna do it ?:tokyo_tower:
+* GUI for native Custom Hotkeys like in SCR.
+* GUI for more automated intutive Human vs AI scenarios, using BWAPI Revamped.
+* GUI for the CoachAI .json/config file.
+* Integrate CoachAI TimedBo .json/text format with external bo formats, like with SC2's Spawning Tool & SALT .
+* Integrate Voice Recognition tools like VoiceAttack/VoiceBot that make [the AI do game actions just by voice](https://www.youtube.com/watch?v=dOwL2rJ0uEo).

 # Known issues::space_invader:
 - The hotkey tracker is buggy when adding units using shift, also when a unit is lost it still shows as an existing one.
 - Cancelled unit/building/upgrade/tech appears in ReplayBo/MacroLog, for a cancelled upgrade/tech you'll additionally get a 'None' item below it.
-# What about ?:tokyo_tower:
-* VR tools like VoiceAttack/VoiceBot that make the AI do game actions just by voice.
 # Screenshots::camera:
 in-game: